Cummins (CMI)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Cummins’s ROIC has unfortunately decreased.
+Over the last few years, Cummins’s ROIC averaged 2 percentage point decreases each year.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-We were impressed by how significantly Cummins blew past analysts’ EBITDA expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+We were impressed by how significantly Cummins blew past analysts’ revenue expectations this quarter.
+We were also glad its Components revenue topped Wall Street’s estimates.
 On the other hand, its EPS missed.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 5.2% to $462 immediately following the results.
+Overall, this print had some key positives.
+Investors were likely hoping for more, and shares traded down 1.4% to $597.43 immediately following the results.

 13. Is Now The Time To Buy Cummins?

-Cummins’s P/E ratio based on the next 12 months is 21x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're fairly confident there are better stocks to buy right now.
+Cummins’s P/E ratio based on the next 12 months is 23.4x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are superior stocks to buy right now.